tgen/MARS/README.md

   **Required:**

-   - An input file, which can be in BAM, CRAM, or SAM format.
+   - `-i` An input file, which can be in BAM, CRAM, or SAM format.
 If in CRAM format, it will be converted to BAM for analysis, and a BAI index file will be generated. \
      If in CRAM format, a FASTA file must also be provided using the `-f` flag. \
      If in CRAM format, a CRAI index file must be present in the same directory as the CRAM file, and if in BAM format, the same must be true for a BAI index file.
      Corresponds to the `-i` flag as follows:
-     `-i /path/to/input/BAMfile.bam` or`-i /path/to/input/SAMfile.sam` or `-i /path/to/input/CRAMfile.cram`
+     `-i /path/to/input/BAMfile.bam` or `-i /path/to/input/SAMfile.sam` or `-i /path/to/input/CRAMfile.cram`

   **Optional:**
-   - The `-b` flag.
+   - `-b` The `-b` flag.
 Invoke to build the reference GTF from an input GTF.
 The `-b` flag requires no accompanying directory or file and can be typed alone, but if invoked, it must be used in tandem with the `-g` flag and an input GTF.
-   - A GTF file.
+   - `-g` A GTF file.
 If absent, the program uses the default GTF in RESOURCE_FILES. **If provided _without_ the `-b` flag invoked, the provided GTF will be used instead of the default.** Corresponds to the `-g` flag as
      follows: `-g /path/to/input/GTFfile.gtf`
-   - An output path specifying where the output files should go.
+   - `-o` An output path specifying where the output files should go.
 Defaults to current working directory if absent.
      Corresponds to the `-o` flag as follows: `-o /my/output/path`
-   - The `-k` flag.
+   - `-k` The `-k` flag.
 Invoke to keep temporary files used in the script.
 The `-k` flag requires no accompanying directory or file and can be typed alone.
 Users should be warned that invoking the  `-k` flag will leave temporary files in both the output and resource directories.
-   - An input FASTA file.
+   - `-f` An input FASTA file.
 If the input file is in CRAM format, an input FASTA must also be provided.
 Corresponds to the `-f` flag as follows: `-f /path/to/FASTAfile.fa`
-   - A resource directory specifying where the resource files are located.
+   - `-d` A resource directory specifying where the resource files are located.
 Defaults to current working directory if absent.
      Corresponds to the `-d` flag as follows: `-d /my/resource/path`
-   - A name for the sample.
-Defaults to the name of the input BAM if absent.
+   - `-n` A name for the sample.
+Defaults to the name of the input BAM/CRAM/SAM if absent.
      Corresponds to the `-n` flag as follows: `-n my_sample_name`
-   - An integer number of threads to use.
+   - `-t` An integer number of threads to use.
 Default is 1 thread.
 Corresponds to the `-t` flag as follows:
      `-t [INT]`, for example `-t 6`